 7: Avoid distractions from your smartphone

 The hardest part of staying focused during board meetings is probably avoiding distractions.
 Smartphones have become like a personal assistant to a lot of board members, but at the same time they can be our worst enemy, absorbing a lot of our attention that we actually need to engage in the meeting.
 Sending a quick email or text message or even checking social media is very tempting during a long board meeting.
+Which can even be harmful for the safety of the meeting.
 Once you are distracted by your smartphone, it is hard to navigate your attention back to the meeting.
 Therefore the real challenge in staying focused during meetings is avoiding distractions on your smartphone.

 Improve your board meeting performance